prashantbhopte29/shopping-basket/Readme.txt

    mvn compile exec:java
 4. To execute the test class, execute the below command mvn test
-NOTE: PLease make sure the Java version 8 and mvn is installed in the machine.
+NOTE: Please make sure the Java version 8 and mvn is installed in the machine.